-- To encourage our pupils to care for themselves (their health and well-being), for each other and for the environment. - To promote and practise the principles of social equity both in school and through our links with the local, national and global communities. - To empower our pupils to lead sustainable lives through educating them in sustainable behaviours. - To share responsibility with the wider community for promoting and practising policies which show concern and care for the future of the global environment. - To operate in line with Scottish Autism's wider Corporate Social Responsibility Policy.
+- To encourage our pupils to care for themselves (their health and well-being), for each other and for the environment. - To promote and practise the principles of social equity both in school and through our links with the local, national and global communities. - To empower our pupils to lead sustainable lives through educating them in sustainable behaviours. - To operate in line with Scottish Autism's wider Corporate Social Responsibility Policy.